European Leaders Meeting in Budapest Urge Trump to Support Ukraine, Avoid Trade Wars

 “No EU member state on their own can manage the upcoming challenges,” she said.

-EU officials hope the outcome of the evening session will be a joint position of congratulating Trump and highlighting the importance of a positive EU–U.S. relationship.
+EU officials hope that the outcome of the evening session will be a joint position of congratulating Trump and highlighting the importance of a positive EU–U.S. relationship.

-Friday’s meeting will feature a debate on EU competitiveness, including a presentation by former Italian Prime Minister Mario Draghi, who, at the European Commission’s request, wrote a report on how the EU should keep its economy competitive amid challenges from China and the United States.
+The Nov.
+8 meeting will feature a debate on EU competitiveness, including a presentation by former Italian Prime Minister Mario Draghi, who, at the European Commission’s request, wrote a report on how the EU should keep its economy competitive amid challenges from China and the United States.

-His report concluded that the bloc needed an investment of 750 billion to 800 billion euros per year, but some EU countries have taken issue with the idea that these funds should, in part, be drawn from joint EU assets.
+His report concluded that the bloc needed investment of 750 billion euros to 800 billion euros per year, but some EU countries have taken issue with the idea that these funds should, in part, be drawn from joint EU assets.

 Many European leaders have already congratulated Trump on his election victory and said they were looking forward to working with him.